MislavJaksic/Knowledge-Repository/Servers/Nginx/README.md

 ## [Nginx](https://www.nginx.com/resources/wiki/)

-nginx is a free, simple and fast HTTP server.
-It can also be much more then that.
+nginx is a free, simple and fast HTTP server, but it can also be much more then that.

-To protect the communication you can use TCL.
+To protect communication you can use TCL.
 To use TCL you need a Certificate issued by a Certification Authority.
 [Let's Encrypt](https://letsencrypt.org/) is a CA that issued certificates for free.
 [nginx and Let's Encrypt Tutorial](https://www.digitalocean.com/community/tutorials/how-to-secure-nginx-with-let-s-encrypt-on-ubuntu-16-04)